DFHack/dfhack/README.rst

 :set:          Set zone or cage under cursor as default for future assigns.
 :assign:       Assign unit(s) to the pen or pit marked with the 'set' command.
 If no filters are set a unit must be selected in the in-game ui.
 Can also be followed by a valid zone id which will be set instead.
 :unassign:     Unassign selected creature from it's zone.
+:nick:         Mass-assign nicknames, must be followed by the name you want to set.
+:remnick:      Mass-remove nicknames.
 :uinfo:        Print info about unit(s).
 If no filters are set a unit must be selected in the in-game ui.
 :zinfo:        Print info about zone(s).
 If no filters are set zones under the cursor are listed.
 :verbose:      Print some more info.